icspark-UHM/cat-quiz-lesson/README.md

 ✅ Under `//Step 2`, update:
   - Your question text variable's innerHTML to the `text` property from the correct object in the `questions` array.
+    - This has been done for you.
   - Your question image variable's src to the `image` property from the correct object in the`questions` array.

-The question text has already been done for you.

 ### Test it!